Overview - Health

 Health statistics are used to monitor the EU Health strategy, the EU Strategy on health and safety at work and their contribution to the Europe 2020 strategy.
 They have a key role to support the elaboration of evidence-based policies both at national and European levels.

 Those statistics also serve for calculating indicators of the health portfolio used for the monitoring of the social protection and social inclusion and the set of indicators known as the European Core Health Indicators (ECHI) and are part of the Sustainable Development Goals (SDGs).

-Find the answer in the chapter on health perceptions from our digital publication "The life of women and men in Europe" by using the various visualisations.
+Find the answer in the chapter on health perceptions from our interactive publication "The life of women and men in Europe" by using the various visualisations.